 How it works:

-- As part of the scheme, a parent opens up an online account, which they pay into to cover the cost of childcare.
+- As part of the scheme, a parent opens up an online account, which they pay in to cover the cost of childcare.

 - If your child is disabled, you may get up to £4,000 a year until they are 17 if they get Disability Living Allowance, Personal Independence Allowance, Armed Forces Independence Allowance or are certified as blind or severely sight impaired.